 Individuals who meet criteria for early intervention due to high risk use or abuse of drugs or alcohol qualify for our Awareness Group.
 This program is geared toward increasing knowledge of problems associated with drug and alcohol use.
 This group also helps each individual to evaluate their own drug or alcohol use and consequences.
 Tuesdays 6-7:30 pm

 Intensive Outpatient Program

 Those with more significant issues with alcohol and/or drugs may qualify for our Intensive Outpatient Program.
-The sessions are held three times per week.
+The sessions are held four times per week.
 Participants are also involved in individual sessions with their counselor.
-In order to provide more options to fit treatment into your schedule, we offer a Daytime Intensive Outpatient Program for both men and women in the morning, Tuesday, Thursday and Friday, from 9:00 AM to 12:15 PM; and a men’s Evening Intensive Outpatient Program Monday, Wednesday and Thursday from 5:45 PM to 9:00 PM.
+In order to provide more options to fit treatment into your schedule, we offer a Daytime Intensive Outpatient Program for both men and women in the morning, Monday, Tuesday, Thursday and Friday, from 9:00 AM to 11:15 AM; and a men’s Evening Intensive Outpatient Program Monday, Tuesday, Thursday and Friday from 5:45 PM to 8:00 PM.

 Medication Assisted Treatment